General Compliance Programme Protocols

 Data Asset Management

-When a storage device (physical or virtual) has reached the end of its useful life, Iterable procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
+When a storage device (physical or virtual) has reached the end of its useful life, Iterable procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorised individuals.
 Iterable uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual”) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
 All decommissioned magnetic storage devices are degaussed and physically destroyed in accordance with industry standard practices.

 Monitoring and Auditing